Table of Contents

 § Candidates for Employment

 Konami may provide on the Online Services an email address that visitors can use to send us their resumes.
-We also may collect personally identifiable information offline about candidates for employment.
-Personally identifiable information about candidates will be used for the purpose of accepting and evaluating candidate submissions for job postings and may therefore be shared within our company.
+We also may collect personal information offline about candidates for employment.
+Personal information about candidates will be used for the purpose of accepting and evaluating candidate submissions for job postings and may therefore be shared within our company.
 If the candidate becomes an employee, this information also may be used and retained for employment purposes.

 § Passive Collection

-3. What happens if I refuse to provide my personally identifiable information to Konami?
+3. What happens if I refuse to provide my personal information to Konami?

-If you choose not to submit personally identifiable information when requested, you may not be able to participate in certain activities, which may considerably limit the services we can provide you.Back to top
+If you choose not to submit personal information when requested, you may not be able to participate in certain activities, which may considerably limit the services we can provide you.Back to top

 Konami may collect information through cookies to improve your use of the Online Services.
 A "cookie" is a small string of text sent by the Online Services to your browser and then stored by your browser on your computer's hard drive.
 Storage of cookies on your system provides an easy and convenient method for us to personalize and enhance your experience on the Online Services, and to help us diagnose problems with our servers and to administer the Online Services.
 For example, cookies allow us to remember your screen name and date of birth, tell us that you have visited the Online Services before, track your usage of the Online Services, and make your next visit to the Online Services more enjoyable.
 Most web browsers automatically accept cookies, but you can always disable cookies or set your browser to alert you when cookies are being sent to your computer.
 However, rejecting cookies may prevent you from taking advantage of certain portions of the Online Services.